pkulchenko/ZeroBraneStudio/doc-general-preferences.md

 ## Auto-complete and tooltip

 - `acandtip.nodynwords = true`: do not offer dynamic (user entered) words;
-when set to `false` will collect all words from all open editor tabs and offer them as part of the auto-complete list.
+set to `false` to collect all words from all open editor tabs and offer them as part of the auto-complete list.
-- `acandtip.shorttip = true`: show short calltip when typing; shows long calltip when set to `false`.
+- `acandtip.shorttip = true`: show short calltip when typing;
+set to `false` to show a long calltip.
 - `acandtip.startat = 2`: start suggesting dynamic words after N characters.
 - `acandtip.strategy = 2`: method of selecting auto-complete candidates:
     - `0`: substring comparison (`fo`, but not `fb` matches `foo_bar`);